def-sa/def-sa.github.io/README.md

 - splash text thing (now featuring over 1k splashes!)
 - gallery of images
 - a few links
-- it fits on mobile, probably ?
+- it fits on mobile
 - has a blog